ok-ryoko/zig-notes/notes/address-space.md

 Address spaces are principally of concern to people who are programming embedded systems or GPUs, or developing standalone/freestanding programs, operating systems, compilers, etc.

 The concept of an address space was first described by ISO/IEC JTC1 SC22 WG14 in the context of embedded C in [N946], which was subsequently worked into an early draft of [TR 18037:2008].
 A later refinement (probably draft [N1275]) became the basis for address space support in LLVM, on which Zig's model of address spaces is based.

-## Address space cast ##

-Pointers do not coerce to pointer types having a different address space.
-It is instead necessary to perform an explicit cast using the `@addrSpaceCast` builtin function, which requires the LLVM code generation backend.

-The behavior of `@addrSpaceCast` depends on the target and address space pair.

-It is undefined behavior to dereference the result pointer of a legal address space cast if the referenced data does not exist at that address in that address space.

-If an address space cast is legal and returns a dereferenceable result pointer, then the result pointer points to the same memory location as the operand pointer and the cast is assumed to be reversible.

-It is always legal to cast a pointer to its current address space.

-It is an error to cast a pointer to an address space not supported by the target or to call `@addrSpaceCast` at compile time.

 ## Examples of address spaces ##